 Condenser Dryers

-As their name suggests, these dryers use a condenser to remove moisture from clothes.
-These dryers use heat exchangers to remove water from the air.
-To make it short, hot air is passed through the condenser and cools as it comes into contact with the clothes.
-The water is then collected in a container which can be either reused or thrown away.
+As their name suggests, these dryers use a condenser to remove moisture from clothes and heat exchangers to remove water from the air.
+In short, hot air is passed through the condenser and cools as it comes into contact with the clothes.
+The water is then collected in a container that can be reused or thrown away.

 Reasons to buy: